vincenthphung/direct-rep/README.md

 # **DirectRep**
 ⚡️ Powered by: [Google Civics API](https://developers.google.com/civic-information) and [OpenAI GPT3](https://beta.openai.com/docs/models/gpt-3) ⚡️

-DirectRep is an app that allows users to write letters to their elected representatives using Artifical Intelligence to generate the body text given a specific "issue" and "stance" on that issue.
+DirectRep is an app that allows US Citizens to write letters to their elected representatives using Artifical Intelligence to generate the body text given a specific "issue" and "stance" on that issue.
 The user's representatives are gathered using [Google Civic Information API](https://developers.google.com/civic-information) and are determined by the Zip Code the user provides on Sign-Up.

-\*\*Disclaimers\*\*
+This service lowers the barrier-to-entry for citizens to have their voices heard by their elected representatives.
+Regardless of your literacy, your English proficiency, your ability to articulate your thoughts and opinions, all of these things are now easier for ***everyone*** to access.

+<br><br>
+**\*\*Disclaimers\*\***
 There may be data missing from Google Civics API which may lead to certain representatives not being shown in the results.
 Always double check and verify your representatives data.